• Skip to primary navigation

 • Apply the CFP Board Financial Planning Practice Standards to the financial planning process.

-Please review the following information before registering for the course:
+Please read the following information before enrolling in this course:

 Expected Time Commitment

-The course registration system will automatically place you into the course.
+The course registration system will automatically place you into the course, but you may not see content until August 19.
 The username and password that you select during the course registration process will be the same credentials you use to access the course.
-You may not see the course on your homepage until January 17.
+Textbook information will be provided to you before the semester begins.

 Carter Financial Management, Founder's Club member